fullmontis/grepper-mode/README.md

 ## Commands

 `grepper-cd` changes the directory to do the searches in.
+Editing the second line does nothing (it is just there as to show the current directory).

 ## Dependencies